terrykeng/Tutorial/Tutorial.md

 If you have minimum knowledge in web development (i.e javascript, python e.t.c) and is new to the blockchain/algorand space this is the best and fun place to start.
 ## Introduction

-Lets start with some few questions to get proper footing
+Lets start with some few questions and answers to get proper footing

 - What is blockchain?